Originally posted: 3/04/2020

 The LORD was with Jehoshaphat because he followed the example of his father David’s earlier days and did not seek the Baals, 4 but sought the God of his father, followed His commandments, and did not act as Israel did, (2 Chronicles 17:3-4).

 His relationship with God was by faith, as he followed the example of David in seeking the LORD and never turning aside to other gods.
-And this perhaps is the very reason why all three kings, who reigned in Israel during the years of Jehoshaphat’s reign in Judah, sought an alliance with Judah’s king.
+And this perhaps is the very reason why each of the three kings who reigned in Israel during the years of Jehoshaphat’s reign in Judah, sought an alliance with Judah’s king.
 Perhaps they trusted they might experience God’s grace by association.

 And while His prophet, Elisha, has no problem letting his feelings be known, Now Elisha said to the king of Israel, “What do I have to do with you?
 Go to the prophets of your father and to the prophets of your mother,” (3:13); it seems as a word from the LORD comes, due to the presence of King Jehoshaphat of Judah.